CharishmaDamuluri/hire-ready/README.md

 ---

+## Key engineering decisions

+**Discriminated union for state**
+`AnalysisState` uses a discriminated union instead of multiple booleans, making impossible states unrepresentable at the type level.

+**Custom hook for agent logic**
+`useJobAnalysis` encapsulates all message parsing and tool result extraction.
+Components are purely presentational.

+**Structured output via Zod tool**
+`generateAnalysis` forces typed JSON output instead of free text, making results deterministic enough to render as UI components.

+**Resume persists across analyses**
+The DB is only cleared when a new resume is uploaded — users can test multiple job descriptions without re-uploading.

+**Combined eval approach**
+Reference-based checks for measurable outputs, LLM-as-judge for qualitative dimensions.
+Runs against a golden dataset on every change.

+**Langfuse tracing with timing**
+Tool call start times are captured via `onChunk` and end times via `onStepFinish`, giving accurate per-span latency in the Langfuse timeline view.

+---

 ## Known limitations

 - All users share the same vector table — a `session_id` column would isolate them
-- Match score is LLM-reasoned, not a formula — may vary slightly between runs
+- Match score is LLM-reasoned, not deterministic — may vary slightly between runs
 - Very dense resumes may need a higher `topK` to surface all relevant experience
+- Vague job descriptions cause the agent to hallucinate requirements — input validation enforces a minimum length

 ---